nishant3794/mediawiki/README.md

 The code will launch new instances and the userdata will fetch the latest tar from s3 and deploy on new instances.

 ## Notes:
-* Using external DB(AWS RDS) to work with the wiki to make scaling work.
+* Using external DB(AWS RDS) instead of localhost for wiki to make scaling work.
 * The RDS credentials are being fetched from AWS Secrets Manager.
 * ASG Scale up will happen if/when CPU>30.
 * ASG Scale down will happen if/when CPU<29.